-For each topic description, a response of an automatic system consists of a ranked list of plain text snippets extracted from the sub-collection of the topic.
+For each topic description, a response of an automatic system consists of a ranked list of plain text snippets (of arbitrary length) extracted from the sub-collection of the topic.
 Each snippet should indicate what document of the sub-collection it comes from.